Hussein of Jordan: 1989 riots

 Jordan's disengagement from the West Bank led to a slowing of the Jordanian economy.
 The Jordanian dinar lost a third of its value in 1988, and Jordan's foreign debt reached a figure double that of its gross national product (GNP).
 Jordan introduced austerity measures to combat the economic crisis.
-On 16 April 1989 the government increased prices of gasoline, licensing fees, alcoholic beverages, and cigarettes, between 15% to 50%, in a bid to increase revenues in accordance with an agreement with the International Monetary Fund (IMF).
+On 16 April 1989 the government increased prices of gasoline, licensing fees, alcoholic beverages, and cigarettes, between 15% and 50%, in a bid to increase revenues in accordance with an agreement with the International Monetary Fund (IMF).
 The IMF agreement was to enable Jordan to reschedule its $6 billion debt, and obtain loans totaling $275 million over 18 months.
 On 18 April riots in Ma'an spread to other southern towns such as Al-Karak and Tafila, where the New York Times reported that around 4,000 people gathered in the streets and clashed with the police, resulting in six protesters killed and 42 injured, and two policemen killed and 47 injured.

 Despite the fact that the protests were triggered by a troubling economic situation, the crowds' demands became political.
 Protesters accused Zaid Al-Rifai's government of rampant corruption and demanded that the martial law in place since 1957 be lifted and parliamentary elections be resumed.
 The last parliamentary election had taken place in 1967, just before Jordan lost the West Bank, and when the parliament's tenure ended in 1971, no elections could be held due to the fact that the West Bank was under Israeli occupation, but the West Bank's status became irrelevant after Jordan's disengagement in 1988.
 Hussein relented to the demands by dismissing Al-Rifai, and appointed Zaid ibn Shaker to form a new government.
 In 1986 a new electoral law was passed, which allowed the reintroduction of parliamentary elections to proceed smoothly.
 The cabinet passed amendments to the electoral law that removed articles dealing with West Bank representation.
 In May 1989, just before the elections, Hussein announced his intention to appoint a 60-person royal commission to draft a reformist document named the National Charter.
 The National Charter sought to set a timetable for democratization acts.
 Although most members of the commission were regime loyalists, it included a number of opposition figures and dissidents.
 Parliamentary elections were held on 8 November 1989, the first in 22 years.
 The National Charter was drafted and ratified by parliament in 1991.